morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 > Want to actually play with the Jupyter notebook?
 Click [here](https://github.com/morales-felix/Qatar-2022-FIFA-World-Cup-simulation/tree/master) to clone the repository and run the notebook on your local machine.

-Needless to say, I am a soccer fan (not too crazy though...
-As I continue to live on this Earth, I realize that fandom isn't a static thing).
-So this was a fun project which also helped me to start developing code for future personal project of mine.
-Full disclosure: One big motivation to do this was a World Cup bracket challenge that I played with my coworkers.
+Needless to say, I am a soccer fan*.
+So this was a fun project which also helped me start developing code for a future personal project.
+Now, the real reason I did this was a World Cup bracket challenge that I played with my coworkers.
 As far as I can tell, I was the only one who did this sort of thing.
 Did I win the bracket?
 Read on 😉

 This simulation is heavily based upon Elo ratings found on <https://eloratings.net> as a measure of relative team strength and to update this team strength measure every time a simulated game is played.
 Code to implement the Elo rating system is based on FiveThirtyEight's NFL forecasting game (<https://github.com/morales-felix/nfl-elo-game>).